 Adding a copper gutter to your home can create a beautiful curb appeal!
 These gutters have a gold, metallic color but will eventually form a patina and become a dark brown/green color.
 The patina creates an antique or vintage appearance.
-It is a great way to accent or compliment your home and can also add retail value to the home.
+It is a great way to accent or complement your home and can also add retail value to the home.

-As beautiful as copper gutters are, it may not be the solution for your home.
+As beautiful as copper gutters are, they may not be the solution for your home.
 Often Historic and High-End homes look the best with copper gutters.
 Brick, stone, stucco, wood, and slate accented homes are other backgrounds that mesh well with a copper gutter system.
 The pictures below, and to the right, showcase some of our copper gutter work.

 The reason a copper gutter system changes color is because of the patina that forms when copper is exposed to the atmosphere.
 The copper reacts with carbon dioxide, oxygen, moisture, and pollutants.
 When moisture and oxygen come into contact with copper, it oxidizes the two elements.
 This will eventually lead to giving the copper a tarnished, darker appearance.
 After a few years, the tarnish will darken into a brown or black.

 The copper starts to green when the copper gutter system is exposed to a more salty atmosphere.
 The patina can form from varying elements in the environment.
 When there is contact with carbon dioxide and copper, a copper carbonate forms.
 When either of these reacts to acidic rain or sulfur, the green patina begins to form.
-The patina acts as a protective layer against farther corrosion, and also protects against rust.
+The patina acts as a protective layer against further corrosion, and also protects against rust.

 Copper gutters not only look nice but are also extremely durable, making them more resilient in all weather.
 Because of this, they are less likely to weaken.
 Properly maintained copper gutters can last for around 50-150 years, which is longer than any other gutter material on the market.
 Most other materials last for around 10-30 years.